This is a transcription of an audio lecture from Introduction to Gnostic Studies, originally given live at the Gnostic Academy of Chicago.

 It can happen.
 We are not aware of ourselves.
 So, right now, if we become aware of ourselves, we can use the tree brains as a point of reference that we talked about before.

 So, physically, “How am I feeling?”
 In my physical body.
 This is not an intellectual process, but just to consciously observe it, to feel your body.

 Emotionally: "How am I feeling?"
 So, even if you do not have a label for your emotional state, become aware of it.

 "What am I thinking?"
 Become aware of your thoughts, and that creates a space of separation from ourselves, from which we can observe ourselves in a more balanced way.
 So, after we become aware of ourselves, we need to also be aware of the object of our attention.
 So, Samael Aun Weor says:

 Object: To observe every representation, every fact, every event, no matter how insignificant the latter may seem, in detail, without forgetting oneself. ―Samael Aun Weor, Esoteric Treatise of Hermetic Astrology

-So while maintaining awareness of ourselves, to be aware of the person we are talking to, or the thing we are listening to, or the task we are engaged in, no matter how meaningless it seems.
+So maintaining awareness of ourselves is to be aware of the person we are talking to, or the thing we are listening to, or the task we are engaged in, no matter how meaningless it seems.
 Maybe we have a job in a factory where all you do is to push a button all day.
-So, no matter how meaningless it seems to be awake to that moment, to be alert to it, to be perceiving this as new, and not allowing your mind to drift off into autopilot.
-But to wake yourself up.
-And so, the more we work with them, the muscle of self-awareness, the muscle of consciousness, the more we begin to perceive even more of reality.
+So, no matter how meaningless it seems to be awake to that moment, to be alert to it, to be perceiving this as new, and not allowing your mind to drift off into autopilot―but to wake yourself up.
+The more we work with them, the muscle of self-awareness, the muscle of consciousness, the more we begin to perceive even more of reality.